devopswizard/petclinic-microservices-with-db/README-project.md

 # Update OS
 sudo apt-get update -y
 sudo apt-get upgrade -y
-# Install and start Docker on Ubuntu 19.03
 # Update the apt package index and install packages to allow apt to use a repository over HTTPS
 sudo apt-get install \
   apt-transport-https \